 How would you counter the argument that Ayurveda has no evidence-based approach?

 I know we’re blamed that we’ve no evidence.
 Prof. Ram Harsh Singh (Banaras Hindu University), a distinguished Ayurveda expert of this country, has answered such arguments effectively.
-You see, there are two types of evidences: primary and secondary.
-Primary evidence is that the patient reports an improvement in their after the treatment.
+You see, there are two types of evidence: primary and secondary.
+The primary evidence is that the patient reports an improvement thereafter the treatment.
 Such testimonies and proofs have been available in plenty.
-The actual basis of the argument in question comes about the secondary evidence, i.e., the researches that are done.
-In the last one decade, so many Ayurveda researchers have been accepted and published in International and renowned journals.
+The actual basis of the argument in question comes from the secondary evidence, i.e., the researches that are done.
+In the last decade, so many Ayurveda researchers have been accepted and published in International and renowned journals.

 Gyan (ved/knowledge) and Vigyan (science) are fundamentally different from each other.
 Gyan is absolute and eternal.
 You can’t change the fundamental property of anything.
 Gyan doesn’t change.
 Vigyan can change over time.
 Ayurveda works with Gyan to become the Ayurveda, not Ayurvigyan.
-Allopathy has threat from Ayurveda since the latter is a natural health science.
-It does not prescribe synthetic medicines like Allopathy does.
+Allopathy has a threat from Ayurveda since the latter is a natural health science.
+It does not prescribe synthetic medicines as Allopathy does.
 It not just cures, but heals the individual.
-Many researches are going on today and the whole perspective that Ayurveda doesn’t have evidence is fast-shifting.
+Many kinds of research are going on today and the whole perspective that Ayurveda doesn’t have evidence is fast-shifting.

-That’s just one of the most important aspects of this medicine system.
+That’s just one of the most important aspects of this medical system.
 The medicinal value of the natural herbs and the utmost care taken in order to create an Ayurveda medicine without polluting it is there for a reason.
-Usually patients come to us and say that they had been taking some Allopathic medicine to relieve the symptoms mostly in the case severe pain, since long.
+Usually, patients come to us and say that they had been taking some Allopathic medicine to relieve the symptoms mostly in the case of severe pain, for a long.